-During the years ended June 30, 2017 and 2016, CCPC'S cash balances at financial institutions exceeded the Federal Deposit Insurance Corporation (FDIC) limits.
+During the years ended June 30, 2018 and 2017, CCPCS's cash balances at financial institutions exceeded the Federal Deposit Insurance Corporation (FDIC) limits.
 Management believes the risk in these situations to be minimal.

-As of June 30, 2017 and 2016, 100% of the total federal grants receivables were due from the District of Columbia Office of the State Superintendent.
+As of June 30, 2018 and 2017, 100% of the total federal grants receivables were due from the District of Columbia Office of the State Superintendent.